Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and

-The DK-HAC estimators can result in HAR tests that are oversized when there is high temporal dependence in the data, a well-known issue in the literature.
-In order to improve the size control of HAR tests, \citet{casini/perron_PrewhitedHAC} proposed a novel nonparametric nonlinear VAR prewhitened DK-HAC estimators.
-This form of prewhitening differs from the ones discussed in the literature {[}cf. \citet{andrews/monahan:92}, \citet{grenander/rosenblatt:57} and \citet{rho/shao:13}{]} in that it accounts explicitly for nonstationarity.
-For instance, with the usual AR(1) prewhitening, the overall estimator is given by $\widehat{J}_{\mathrm{AR}(1),T}=\widehat{J}_{\mathrm{Cla,}T}/(1-\widehat{\rho})^{2}$, where $\widehat{\rho}$ is the estimated AR(1) coefficient, and $\widehat{J}_{\mathrm{Cla,}T}$ is the classical HAC estimator of the prewhitened series.
-If the data are nonstationary, $\widehat{\rho}$ tends to approach one due to low frequency contamination {[}see, e.g., \citet{perron:89}{]}.
-Thus, $\widehat{J}_{\mathrm{AR}(1),T}$ is unstable and excessively large which can lead to power losses.
-In contrast, HAR tests based on prewhitened DK-HAC estimators have size control competitive to fixed-$b$ HAR tests when the latter work well.
+The DK-HAC estimators can result in HAR tests that are oversized when there is high temporal dependence in the data, a well-known problem for all methods, though for ours these distortions are relatively minor compared to, e.g., the methods of \citet{newey/west:87} and \citet{andrews:91}.
+Still, in order to improve the size control of HAR tests, \citet{casini/perron_PrewhitedHAC}, using the theory of this paper, propose a nonparametric nonlinear VAR prewhitened DK-HAC estimators.
+This form of prewhitening differs from those discussed previously {[}e.g., \citet{andrews/monahan:92} and \citet{rho/shao:13}{]} in that it accounts explicitly for nonstationarity.
+HAR tests based on prewhitened DK-HAC estimators have size control competitive to fixed-$b$ HAR tests when the latter work well (i.e., under stationarity).
 Notably, non-prewhitened and prewhitened DK-HAC have excellent power properties even when existing HAR tests have serious issues with power.